MaterializeInc/materialize/doc/user/content/ops/network-security/ssh-tunnel.md

   - /integrations/postgres-bastion/
 ---

-Materialize can connect to a Kafka broker, a Confluent Schema Registry server or a PostgreSQL database through a secure SSH bastion server.
-In this guide, we'll cover how to create `SSH TUNNEL` connections and retrieve the Materialize public keys needed to configure the bastion server.
+Materialize can connect to data sources like Kafka, Confluent, and PostgreSQL with a secure SSH bastion server.
+In this guide, you will create an `SSH TUNNEL` connection, configure your Materialize authentication settings, and create a source connection.

+## Prerequisites

+Before you begin, make sure you have access to a bastion host.
+You will need:

+* The bastion host IP address and port number
+* The bastion host username

 ## Create an SSH tunnel connection

-In Materialize, create an [SSH tunnel connection](/sql/create-connection/#ssh-tunnel) to the bastion server:
+In Materialize, use a `CREATE CONNECTION` statement to create an [SSH tunnel connection](/sql/create-connection/#ssh-tunnel) to the bastion server:

 ```sql
 CREATE CONNECTION ssh_connection TO SSH TUNNEL (